 - to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
 In this authority, that officer is the Strategic Lead - Resources; - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - to ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014) and so far as is compatible with legislation, in accordance with proper accounting practices (Section 12 of the Local Government in Scotland Act 2003); and - to approve the Annual Accounts for signature.

-I confirm that these Annual Accounts were approved for signature by the Council at its meeting on 25 September 2019.
+I confirm that these audited Annual Accounts were authorised for issue on 25 November 2020.

 Signed on behalf of West Dunbartonshire Council